mderriey/mderriey.github.io/about.md

 > I'm a French software developer living in Sydney, Australia.

 I left France in 2015 to join the amazing team at [Readify](https://readify.net).
-I'm currently working as a Senior Developer with fantastic and very talented people.
+I'm currently working as a Senior Consultant with fantastic and very talented people.
 If you're interested in knowing more about what we can do, feel free to [contact us](https://readify.net/contact-us/).

 ### Feedback